LarsKristensen/WizardsRUs/README.md

 Read more about the Sequence mechanism, how it works and how it was implemented, on our development blog: http://zapmultistep.wordpress.com/

-NOTE: Some people have been getting "HTTP 500.19" error messages, when trying to run the solution.
+**NOTE:** Some people have been getting _HTTP 500.19_ IIS error messages, when trying to run the solution.
 Make sure that the IIS can read the configuration file.
 Follow the instructions, on how to solve the specific error, at: http://support.microsoft.com/kb/942055#codeB